PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-08 13:58:57
+Last updated: 2024-04-08 13:59:30
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White